 Pump Impeller Cavitation In Depth

-The difficult part about maintaining pump impeller cavitation, is that there is no single way that cavitation is caused.
+The difficult part about maintaining pump impeller cavitation, is that there is multiple reasons that can cause cavitation.
 There are many influencing factors that contribute to forming cavitation.
 The key causes of cavitation include the following:

 - Drops in pressure at the suction nozzle, if the fluid at pump suction is not available sufficiently above the vapor pressure of liquid at operating conditions, then vaporization of liquid and formation of gas bubbles is very likely, leading to cavitation.